Check out the video lesson too!

 Multiple li and Multiple e

-tawa li pona e jan li suli
+tawa li pona e sina li suli

 Walking helps you, and is important!